 Q: Previously, if there was a case, we had to close a building for 24 hours.
 Is that still the case?

-In most instances, a single case of COVID-19 in a school would not warrant closing the school.
+A single case of COVID-19 in a school would not warrant closing the school.
 Additional cleaning using EPA-approved products should be focused on the locations where the case was, and the objects handled by the case.

 Adapted from the Westchester County Health Department │ August 2020